RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 ### 🔄 Liskov Substitution Principle

 !!! info "Definition"
-    > Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T
+    Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T

-!!! warning "Key Point"
     Superclass objects should be replaceable with subclass objects without breaking program correctness.
 Subclasses shouldn't alter expected behavior.

+!!! success "Pros"
+    - **Behavioral consistency**: Ensures predictable behavior when using polymorphism
+    - **Design correctness**: Forces proper inheritance hierarchies that reflect true "is-a" relationships
+    - **Code reusability**: Enables safe use of base class references with derived implementations
+    - **Facilitates testing**: Makes it easier to test code using mock objects

+!!! warning "Cons"
+    - **Design constraints**: May limit design options when strict substitutability is required
+    - **Increased complexity**: May require careful interface design and precondition/postcondition analysis
+    - **Difficult to verify**: Can be hard to prove that a subclass fully satisfies the principle
+    - **May require refactoring**: Often reveals existing design flaws that require significant changes

+!!! example "Real-world Analogy"
+    If you ask for a vehicle but receive a boat, and you're driving on a road, there's a problem.
+A boat is a vehicle, but can't fulfill all expected behaviors of the vehicle category in all contexts.

 ```java
 // Bad example: violates LSP